Soft Matter and Physics of Biopolymers

 regulation of DNA and the emergence of diseases should such regulation fail.

-our coarse-grained model MADna,
+the coarse-grained model MADna,

 which provides an accurate sequence-dependent description of the elasticity and conformation of